Probability and Statistics in Data Science

 To Test:

-3. Check if zz is in the rejection region.
+- Check if is in the rejection region.

 When testing, there are two decisions that can be made: